Reykjavik Art Festival: The Artistic Side of the North

 Just curious about the latest cultural treats Reykjavik has to offer, the Reykjavik Arts Festival has it covered.
 You can visit the exhibitions held at major cultural venues.

 Wander through the city at any hour, sure that you will find the next event wherever you are.
-You can also do that from June 6th to the 21th, 2020!
 Do we need to add that most of the festival’s events are free?
 There is no better time for you to organise a trip to Reykjavik to see an inspiring festival in Iceland.

 The Reykjavik Arts Festival runs in the late spring and carries on for almost 20 days.
 Every year it usually starts around mid May or the beginning of June.